Pavin Smith Player Props: Diamondbacks vs. Guardians

 Pavin Smith At The Plate

-- Smith is hitting .201 with five doubles, seven home runs and 26 walks.
+- Smith has five doubles, seven home runs and 26 walks while hitting .208.

-- Smith has an RBI in 18 of 52 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 34.0% of his games this season, Smith has had at least one RBI.
+He's picked up more than one in 13.2% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.